geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - Optionally check also accessory files like `.eslinrc`, if you want to keep aligned with lint standards.
 - Follow the instructions below, in order, from your version to the one you want to update to.

+## Migration from 2025.01.00 to 2025.02.00

+### Removal of terrain from cfg.additionalLayers property using the new background selector

+All contexts containing configuration for a `terrain` layer inside the `cfg.additionalLayers` property of the `Map` plugin should be updated as follow:

+- remove the `terrain` layer configuration from the `cfg.additionalLayers` property of the map plugin
+- use the background selector of the map viewer to include the terrain (second step inside the context)

+Also the `terrain` layers inside `cfg.additionalLayers` of all `Map` plugins configured in `localConfig.json` should be removed.

+Note that a default list of `terrain` layers can be configured inside the `new.json` default map configuration using the `background` group property where only one terrain has `visibility` equal `true`.

 ## Migration from 2024.02.00 to 2025.01.00

 ### New width variable for side panel plugins